ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 .. attention::

-   The UFS defines `four platform levels <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`_.
+   All UFS applications support `four platform levels <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`_.
 The steps described in this chapter will work most smoothly on preconfigured (Level 1) systems.
 On Level 1 systems, all of the required libraries for building community releases of UFS models and applications are available in a central location.
 This guide can serve as a starting point for running the SRW App on other systems, too, but the user may need to perform additional troubleshooting.

 .. note::
    The :ref:`container approach <QuickstartC>` is recommended for a smoother build and run experience.
 Building without a container allows for the use of the Rocoto workflow manager and may allow for more cutomization.
 However, the non-container approach requires more in-depth troubleshooting skills, especially on Level 3 and 4 systems, and is less appropriate for beginners.